Sebastian-Wapinski/food-shop-app/README.md

 - Step-by-step guide to complete the transaction
 - Secure online payments using Stripe
 - Transaction confirmation and rejection notifications via email
+- Capability of creating account and storing shipping history
 - Efficient navigation through content pagination
 - Accessibility on mobile devices and computers